Thomas Strangways1

 by Thomas Gainsborough, 1778 2

 Hon.
-Richard Savage Nassau de Zuylestein was born on 1 June 1723 at St. Osyth, Essex, England.3 He was the son of Frederick Nassau de Zuylestein, 3rd Earl of Rochford and Lady Bessy Savage.4 He married Anne Spencer, daughter of Edward Spencer and Anne (?), on 22 December 1751.1 He died on 17 May 1780 at age 56.1,3
+Richard Savage Nassau de Zuylestein was born on 1 June 1723 at St. Osyth, Essex, EnglandG.3 He was the son of Frederick Nassau de Zuylestein, 3rd Earl of Rochford and Lady Bessy Savage.4 He married Anne Spencer, daughter of Edward Spencer and Anne (?), on 22 December 1751.1 He died on 17 May 1780 at age 56.1,3

-He lived at Easton, Suffolk, England.1
+He lived at Easton, Suffolk, EnglandG.1

 Children of Hon.
 Richard Savage Nassau de Zuylestein and Anne Spencer